John and the Hole plays out like a fairy tale in many moments, which is exactly what director Pascual Sisto intended.

-He added: “Even though it can be seen as a very macabre, dark action to put your family there, in an innocent, naive way, it can also feel like it’s a safe place, a safe haven.
+He adds: “Even though it can be seen as a very macabre, dark action to put your family there, in an innocent, naive way, it can also feel like it’s a safe place, a safe haven.
 So it had a duality that we really liked.”

 John and the Hole, directed by Pascual Sisto, premiered in the U.S. Dramatic Competition section at Sundance.
 The Sundance Film Festival wrapped Wednesday.